 - four non-euro countries: Denmark, Hungary, Romania and Switzerland.

-Effective from October 2018, the Danish central bank will make the Danish krone available on T2S.
-It will then be possible to settle delivery-versus-payment transactions involving the Danish currency in central bank money.
+Since October 2018, the Danish central bank has used T2S to settle delivery-versus-payment transactions in the Danish currency in central bank money.
 As more and more markets and currencies join the platform, the benefits for its users will increase.
 T2S perfectly ties in with the Eurosystem's ambition to create an integrated European capital market.

 More information about T2S

 We have legal documentation, presentations and registration forms available for participants.
 More information can also be found on the ECB website.

 The Eurosystem has launched a project to consolidate TARGET2 and T2S, in terms of both technical and functional aspects.
 The objective is to meet changing market demands by replacing TARGET2 with a new real-time gross settlement (RTGS) system called T2 and optimising liquidity management across all TARGET services.
 DNB is the central bank responsible for opening and maintaining accounts in the TARGET-NL part of the TARGET2 system.